hbz/lobid-blog/_posts/2017-02-23-api-documentation-1.md

 ## Data set quality and coverage

-People might want to get a quick overview over the data set itself, like: How many resources are described?
+It is also important for people getting to know an API to quickly assess whether the data provided by the API is actually of interest to them.
+To get a quick overview over the data set itself, you need to answer questions like: How up-to-date is the data?
+How many resources are described?
 How many of each type?
 Which specific information is available for how many resources?
-For example: _How many libraries and how many museums are described in lobid-organisations?_ or _How many bibliographic resources actually have information about the publication date?_ or _How many organisations have geo coordinates associated with them?_
+(For example _How many bibliographic resources actually have information about the publication date?_ or _How many organisations have geo coordinates associated with them?_)

 ## RDF vocabularies, properties & classes